Skatteetaten/terraform-nomad-postgres/README.md

 ```

 ### Verifying setup
 You can verify that postgres is running by checking the connection.
-This can be done using the `consul` binary to set up a proxy.
+This can be done using the `consul` docker image to set up a proxy.
 Check out the [required software](#required-software) section.
 ```shell script
 make proxy-to-postgres
 ```